-This smaller, less expensive alternative to the regular Prius feels more like a subcompact than a sophisticated hybrid.
+This smaller, less expensive alternative to the regular Prius feels like a Spartan subcompact, but with a hybrid powertrain.
 In the end, you pretty much get what you pay for, and it is no substitute for the real Prius.
-The C has a harsh ride, a noisy engine and cabin, and slow acceleration.
+The C has a harsh ride, a noisy engine, and slow acceleration.
 The interior looks and feels cheap, the driving position and rear seats are cramped, and there's little cargo space.
-However, its 37 mpg is the best city fuel economy of any car we've tested, and its 43 mpg overall is just 1 mpg less than the previous-generation Prius hatchback.
+However, its 37 mpg makes the Prius C one of the most frugal vehicles we've tested, and its 43 mpg overall is just 1 mpg less than the previous-generation Prius hatchback.
 Its tiny dimensions make it a natural for urban driving.
-Reliability is well above average, but the Prius C scored too low to be recommended.
+Reliability is above average, but the Prius C scored too low to be recommended.
 For the 2017 model year, forward-collision warning and emergency auto braking are standard.